centreon/centreon-documentation/en/service-mapping/install.md

 ## Prerequisites

-The required version of Centreon software for compatibility with Centreon MAP is **Centreon 20.04**
+The required version of Centreon software for compatibility with Centreon BAM is **Centreon 20.10**.

 ## Installation